jepainter/MilestoneProject4/README.md

     - Username:guestadmin
     - Email: guestadmin@example.com
     - Password: qazwsxedc1234
+- From the admin panel the assessor will be able to set deadline dates for bidding, in order to test bid closures.
+The database have been prepolutated with bid deadlines, however the assessor may need to change these in order to test full functioning of the site.
 - The information above is made available to the assessor to demonstrate the full functionality of the site, and will be changed once the assessment has been completed.
 - Other account types (regular user) can be assessed by registering a new account.
 - Visitor accounts need no registrations, and will demonstrate limited functionality of the site in line with previleges.